When a New Abraham-Hicks Came to Town

-With the real brains of the works gone, Abraham (as presented by Esther Hicks) quickly showed that she had never been the smart one of the pair.
+With the real brains of the works gone, Abraham (as presented by Esther Hicks) quickly showed that she had never been the smart one.
 Adding to a list of already questionable "insights," Esther explained to an anxious mother that she should not be worried about her sons unwillingness to share toys.

 More recently, in a riff that seemed to have no other purpose than to turn off followers, in her first solo appearance after Jerry's death, Esther Hicks had Abraham spouting the virtues of copyright protections.

-money Abraham's teachings and forced the Abraham-Hicks Publishing operation to seek legal remedies, something Abraham-Hicks 1.0 said was never advisable.
+money for Abraham's teachings and forced the Abraham-Hicks Publishing operation to seek legal remedies, something Abraham-Hicks 1.0 said was never advisable.

 Abraham-Hicks 2.0 In Full Bloom

 Although Kyra, the skeptic behind Kyra Speaks predicted Esther would come up with something "adorable" to mark Jerry Hicks death, it still surprised us when, in her first trip back on stage, she outright channeled him, presenting him as a merry quipster in the middle of the spiritual preaching by Abraham.